suhlig/cf-101-for-k8s-users/src/index.markdown

 * Push to CF, it does the rest
 * It's all about the UX

-# Main focus on web apps
+# Main focus:<br/>web apps

 * Centered around HTTP
 * No reason not to do generic TCP

 <aside class="notes">
-Generic TCP is not that common
+Generic TCP is possible, but not that common
 </aside>

 # Buildpacks (1)